 Moving to be closer to family

-One of the most understandable reasons why you may want to relocate after a divorce it is a desire to be closer to your family.
+One of the most understandable reasons why you may want to relocate after a divorce is a desire to be closer to your family.
 When losing your spouse, it becomes reasonable to try and regain a relationship with extended family.
-These may have been family members who you were not able to spend as much time with for several reasons during your marriage.
-Now that the marriage has come to an end it could be time to revisit these relationships in a serious way.
+These may have been family members whom you were not able to spend as much time with for several reasons during your marriage.
+Now that the marriage has come to an end, it could be time to revisit these relationships in a serious way.

 A romantic interest could lead to relocation